Newcastle United and Sunderland accept FA charges

 Newcastle and Sunderland have accepted misconduct charges following their bad-tempered derby on 4 March.

-Sunderland's Stephane Sessegnon was red-carded for elbowing Cheick Tiote and captain Lee Cattermole was sent off after full-time in
+Sunderland's Stephane Sessegnon was red-carded for elbowing Cheick Tiote and captain Lee Cattermole was sent off after full-time in the 1-1 draw.

 The Football Association said the charges related to an incident after a late challenge from James McClean on Newcastle's Danny Simpson.

 Both clubs requested personal hearings to discuss the incident further.